Football Official

 Is there a rule regarding players from the sideline entering the field of play (end zone as well) and participating in the celebration of a score?

-Asked by Dont over 9 years ago
+Asked by Dont almost 10 years ago

 In the NFL, there cannot be choreographed celebrations.
 Having your non-players (off the sideline) on the field likely falls into that category.
 In college it is specific: Rule 9-2-1 says no one - including the mascot - is allowed on the field during any period without the permission of the referee.

-Asked by Brad almost 10 years ago
+Asked by Kashman100 almost 10 years ago